InfTkm/ethereum-lab1/README.md

 ## Part 5 Creating an NFT using Ganache

 1) Using the directions found here, install the Interplanetary File System (IPFS)

 https://docs.ipfs.tech/install/command-line/#system-requirements

+   You want the IPFS Kubo for Go.
+You can select your platform and install the official binary distribution.

 2) Using these directions, initialize the IPFS repository.